openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

    `Input` layer is automatically created to feed the layer that is converted from the node specified in `--input`, which is `InceptionV1/InceptionV1/Conv2d_1a_7x7/Relu` in this case.
 Model Optimizer does not replace the `ReLU` node by the `Input` layer.
 It produces such Intermediate Representation to make the node the first executable node in the final Intermediate Representation.
 Therefore, Model Optimizer creates enough `Inputs` to feed all input ports of the node that is passed in `--input`.<br>
 Even though `--input_shape` is not specified in the command line, the shapes for layers are inferred from the beginning of the original TensorFlow model to the point, at which the new input is defined.
 It has the same shape [1,64,112,112] as the model converted as a whole or without cutting off the beginning.

-2. Cut edge incoming to layer by port number.
-To specify incoming port, use notation `--input=port:input_node`.
+2. Cut the edge incoming to layer by port number.
+To specify the incoming port, use the following notation `--input=port:input_node`.
-To cut everything before `ReLU` layer, cut edge incoming in port 0 of `InceptionV1/InceptionV1/Conv2d_1a_7x7/Relu` node:
+To cut everything before `ReLU` layer, cut the edge incoming to port 0 of `InceptionV1/InceptionV1/Conv2d_1a_7x7/Relu` node:
    ```sh
    mo --input_model inception_v1.pb -b 1 --input 0:InceptionV1/InceptionV1/Conv2d_1a_7x7/Relu --output InceptionV1/InceptionV1/Conv2d_1a_7x7/Relu --output_dir <OUTPUT_MODEL_DIR>
    ```